Things to Do in Mexico City in June

 What festivals and events take place in Mexico City in June?

 The headline event is Mexico City Pride (Marcha del Orgullo LGBT+), held on the last Saturday of June, which draws hundreds of thousands of people along Paseo de la Reforma and into the Zócalo — it's one of the world's biggest Pride celebrations.
 Corpus Christi (a moveable Catholic feast that often falls in June) brings traditional mule processions and folk dances near the Metropolitan Cathedral.
-Throughout the month, the city's lively live-music scene — jazz at Zinco, cumbia at Salón Los Ángeles, classical at Bellas Artes — runs at full pace.
+Throughout the month, the city's vibrant live-music scene — jazz at Zinco, cumbia at Salón Los Ángeles, classical at Bellas Artes — runs at full pace.

 What should I pack for Mexico City in June?